 (2-phenyl-1-benzopyran-4-one)

-Nobiletin is a flavonoid isolated from citrus peels.
-It is a polymethoxylated flavone whose bioactive (fungicidal) capacities were demonstrated in citrus fruits, later in humans where it prevents and improves certain degenerative pathologies (Wikipedia).
+Nobiletin is a hexamethoxyflavone isolated from citrus peels.
+Its bioactive (fungicidal) capacities were demonstrated in citrus fruits, later in humans where it prevents and improves certain degenerative pathologies (Wikipedia).
 Several observations suggest that nobiletin has the potential to become a novel drug for the treatment and prevention of neurodegenerative diseases such as Alzheimer’s disease and Parkinson’s disease (Nakajima A et al., Int J Mol Sci 2019, 20, 3380).

 Nobiletin has also fascinating anti-cancer properties.
 It has been shown to induce the generation of endogenous ROS by cancer cells, leading to damage to critical macromolecules and finally cell death (review in: Huang J et al., Apoptosis 2022, 27, 297).